The initial growth of sidebranches in ammonium chloride dendrites

-The experiments were performed with aqueous solutions of ammonium chloride with approximately 36\% NH$_4$Cl by weight, corresponding to a saturation temperature of approximately $60^\circ$C. The solution was placed in a $40 \times 10 \times 2$~mm glass spectrophotometer cell sealed with a Teflon stopper held in place by epoxy.
+The experiments were performed with a solution of ammonium chloride (Fisher Scientific, 99.99\%) in water (Fisher Scientific, HPLC grade, filtered through a $\SI{0.1}{\micro \meter}$ filter).
+The concentration was approximately 36\% NH$_4$Cl by weight, for a saturation temperature of approximately \SI{66.7}{\celsius}.
+The solution was placed in a $40 \times 10 \times 2$~mm$^3$ glass spectrophotometer cell sealed with a Teflon stopper held in place by epoxy.